-A common excuse for some being against the movie, including the infamous 'boycott' post originating on Deviant Art, accuses Sony of trying to 'steal' the rights away from Marvel by making this movie.
+Misblamed: A common excuse for some being against the movie, including the infamous 'boycott' post originating on Deviant Art, accuses Sony of trying to 'steal' the rights away from Marvel by making this movie.
 What they seem to ignore is that Sony wanted to make the movie part of the MCU, and explicitly kept it PG-13 in order to allow Tom Holland's Spider-Man to crossover in the future, and it was purely Marvel who didn't want to be involved.
 On top of this, they seem to forget that this was part of the deal for returning Spider-Man, that Sony themselves get to make movies with the character's universe too.
-Sony get accused of being greedy for actually making use of their side of the bargain instead of agreeing to get nothing in return for the co-ownership deal.
+Sony get accused of being greedy and underhanded when all they're actually doing is making use of their side of the bargain.

 The shot of Eddie strapped to a medical table and screaming, which has gotten better with every trailer as more of the final effects during the scene have been added on.